Generic Name: prenatal multivitamin (pree-NATE-al muhl-tee-VYE-ta-min)

 Use prenatal multivitamin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Do not take an antacid within 1 hour before or 2 hours after you take prenatal multivitamin.
+- Do not take an antacid within 2 hours of prenatal multivitamin.

 - If you miss a dose of prenatal multivitamin, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.